 Q1.
-When should I consider a roof replacement?
+When should I consider a roof replacement from roofing services?

 It depends on several things.
-However, what matter is what you have over your head is structurally safe and serving its purpose.
-We, however, do recommend that you have your home’s roof inspected once or twice a year to ensure all is well and whether it is time for a replacement.
+However, what matters is what you have over your head is structurally safe and serving its purpose.
+We, however, do recommend that you have your home’s roof inspected by roofing services once or twice a year to ensure all is well and whether it is time for a replacement.

 Some of the telltale signs that suggest a roof replacement is what you need include: